TheKikGen/MPC-LiveXplore/tkgl_bootstrap/readme.md

 # MPC / Force bootstrap scripts

-This is a bootstrap implementation on the Akai MPCs / Force allowing system customization : linux application, data rescue, settings backup, ...
+This is a bootstrap implementation on the Akai MPCs / Force allowing system customization at boot time : linux application, data rescue, settings backup, ...
 You need to download a modded image that will launch it on the external sd card, before starting the MPC application.

 1. Copy to the tkgl_bootstrap directory to the root of an sdcard/usb stick, preferably formatted with ext4 filesystem